urrahaha/stable-diffusion-webui-reForge/README.md

 ```
 To go back to OG A1111, just do `git checkout master` or `git checkout dev`.

+If you got stuck in a merge to resolve conflicts, you can go back with `git merge --abort`

 Option 2: If instructions above don't work, I suggest doing a clean install with the instructions below, and then moving the folders (extensions, models, etc) into the reForge folder.

 ### You don't have A111 or doing a clean install.